Protecting Your Business With Contractor Insurance

 - Provide the necessary details.
-Depending on the circumstance, this information may vary, including your insurance account info, details of the injuries/damages that were sustained, pertinent contact information, etc.
+Depending on the circumstance, this information may vary, including your insurance account info, details of the injuries/damages, pertinent contact information, etc.

 - Once filed, your insurer will provide you with a claim number and the name of the adjuster who will handle the claim.
-In the event there is a lawsuit associated with the claim, you may also be assigned an attorney.
+In the event there’s a lawsuit, you may also be assigned an attorney.

 Mistakes to Avoid When Making a Claim: